‘Tis the Season For Globetrotting

 Slow Down.
 Unwind.
 Switch Off.
 Immerse.

 There has been a recent trend in travel that has seen an increase in the number of travelers who are interested in taking longer trips (lasting longer than two weeks).
 Luxury travel agency Jacada Travel also has more clients looking for “around the world” trips.
 In 2017, 40 percent of their client bookings were for trips longer than two weeks, but for trips booked for 2018, 50 percent are over two weeks long.
 Jacada has even seen a rise in trips lasting longer than 30 days, going from 1.36 percent of 2017 trips to 3.4 percent of 2018 trips booked so far.
 This upward trend shows that globetrotters are willing to slow down and take their time exploring new places, and perhaps immersing themselves into the culture of the places they are visiting along the way.
-For comprehensive, country-specific knowledge, prior to trekking to foreign destinations, we encourage travelers to sign up for a free 2-week trial of GlobeSmart, of Aperian Global’s online cultural intelligence tool.
+For comprehensive, country-specific knowledge, prior to trekking to foreign destinations, we encourage travelers to learn more about GlobeSmart, of Aperian Global’s online cultural intelligence tool.
 Use code: GIFT when registering.